naubiomech/ExoCode/Documentation/Guide.md

             - TorqueSensor
             - Motor/MotorData
             - Controller/ControllerData
-A subset of the firmware can run on a seperate microcontroller, intended to handle bluetooth communication and soft real-time functionality.
+A subset of the firmware can run on a separate microcontroller, intended to handle Bluetooth communication and soft real-time functionality.
 The main microcontroller communicates with the communication microcontroller via SPI.
 The hierarchy is:
 - ComsMCU/ExoData